bamerman/tech-writing-workshop/ui_reference.md

     - View the *Recent activity list* for the most recent changes to your repositories.
 Select an activity to view it in more detail.

 ## Repository page
-The **navigation menu** on a repository's landing page contains everything you need to manage your repository, including:
+The **navigation menu** on a repository's landing page contains everything you need to manage your repository.
+Select any of the menu tabs listed below to manage the relevant aspect of your repository:
 - Code
 - Issues
 - Pull requests